MCF Program Requirements, Expectations, and Structure

 How will MCF Scholars find jobs when they return?

-As part of the MasterCard Foundation Scholars Network, Scholars will have access to an African Careers Network Portal that will help them to secure employment on the continent upon completion of their studies.
+As part of the Mastercard Foundation Scholars Network, Scholars will have access to the Africa Careers Network to assist in identifying employment opportunities on the continent upon completion of their studies.
 Furthermore, the team at Berkeley will assist Scholars in finding suitable employment opportunities in Africa and make sure they are aware of opportunities in Africa during their studies at Berkeley.
-One way Scholars will be supported is through pairing with a professional mentor.

 What happens if Scholars cannot complete their program on time?